- Areas of Study

 Project X is an experimental set of new courses at Saybrook for which:

 Members of our faculty have chosen topics that they think passionately about, that keep them up at night, and are on the cutting edge of their fields.
 Project X courses start when faculty members present videos, articles, blogs, and webpages that expose students to current research, ideas, and debates in the field.

 Students post their reactions, thoughts, questions, and information they find on the internet.
 The instructor and other students respond, interact and learn from one another on the Facebook platform.
 It's like in a graduate seminar but entirely online, using only web resources.

-Project X kicks off with 4 courses (one from each School).
+Here are our Project X courses for Fall 2013 and Spring 2014.
 All the information you need is below.